Morgan Spurlock's Super Size Me 2: Holy Chicken pulled from Sundance Film Festival

 The decision was made by Jeremy Chilnick and Matthew Galkin, the remaining partners at his production company Warrior Poets, per The Washington Post, who said in a statement that "this is not the appropriate time" for a film premiere.

-Spurlock had previously announced that he would be stepping down from the company after he admitted, via his Twitter posts, to a history of sexual misconduct including a woman who allegedly accused him of rape in college.
+Spurlock had previously announced that he would be stepping down, per The New York Times, from the company after he admitted, via his Twitter posts, to a history of sexual misconduct including a woman who allegedly accused him of rape in college.